enyojs/enyo-docs/developer-guide/building-apps/managing-data/building-data-driven-apps.md

 remote source.
 To simplify this process, the Enyo data layer uses [Sources](#sources) to configure data endpoints.

-In the following example, we create a `ContactModel` subkind, providing a URL to the REST endpoint for this resource, along with the `primaryKey` (which will be appended to the end of the `url` property):
+In the following example, we create a `ContactModel` subkind, providing a `getUrl()` method to customize the URL for the REST endpoint for this resource.
+This allows us to pass along the model property that is used to reference the resource we need:

 ```javascript
     new enyo.AjaxSource({name: "ajax"});